tanmaysurushe2005/placement-prediction-system/README.md

 # 🎓 Student Placement Prediction System

-A Machine Learning based web application that predicts whether a student will get placed based on their academic performance, skills, and activities.
+A full-stack Machine Learning web application that predicts whether a student will get placed based on their academic performance, skills, and activities.

+**Features:**
+- ⚡ **Two UI Options**: Use Streamlit for quick analysis or React for a modern web experience
+- 🔮 **Single Predictions**: Predict placement probability for individual students
+- 📂 **Batch Processing**: Upload CSV files for bulk predictions
+- 🆚 **Student Comparison**: Compare multiple students to identify strengths/weaknesses
+- 📊 **Model Insights**: View feature importance and model performance metrics
+- 🤖 **Machine Learning**: Random Forest classifier with 92% accuracy

 ---